 Its included remote is a less feature-rich version of the remote included with other Roku boxes and doesn’t support voice recognition.
 You’ll also need to use your TV remote to turn your TV on and off as well as control the volume of your TV, something higher-end Roku devices can do directly from the remote.

 While the functionality of the Express is considerably limited, you’ll still get access to every Roku channel in the channel store, as well as HDMI and Dolby Audio and DTS pass-through.
-For those looking for a streaming box for an older HDTV, the Express is your best (and also cheapest) bet.
+For those looking for a streaming box for an older HDTV, the Express is your best bet.

 Roku Streaming Stick+

-The Roku Streaming Stick+ is the next step up from the Roku Express and is the cheapest Roku that supports 4K HDR content.
+The Roku Streaming Stick+ is the next step up from the Roku Express that supports 4K HDR content.
 You also gain 802.11ac dual-band MIMO, meaning better connectivity and performance, especially for 4K HDR content.
 Also, the wireless connectivity inside allows for four times the range of the Express, meaning you’ll be able to place the device further away from your router.

 The included remote adds voice recognition support and the capability to control your television’s power and volume directly from the remote.
 For many, this is the Roku model we would recommend due to its extensive feature set and competitive price compared to other streaming options on the market, most notably the Fire TV Stick.